Henry M. Hart Jr.: Important works and key principles

-The legal process
+Legal process

 The legal process school was first given definition by Hart's manuscript of the same name, co-authored with Albert M. Sacks.
 Originally planned for publication by Foundation Press in 1956, the manuscript was organized into seven chapters, with 55 "problems" which guided the student through Hart and Sacks proposed approach to important American law cases.
 Despite being widely circulated in manuscript form, which itself went through four major editions, the Legal Process was not published in book form by Foundation Press until 1994.
 The manuscript editions, however, were widely circulated and very influential among the professoriate, many of whom used it as the foundation for courses at Harvard Law and other institutions.

 Together with The Federal Courts, discussed below, The Legal Process within twenty years came to be viewed as "the foundation text of the legal theory known as 'legal process.'"
 An exploration of law made both by courts and outside the courtroom, scholars have identified three key themes from the work itself: (1) Institutional competence, (2) Statutory interpretation, and (3) principled decisionmaking.